TeamAtomicMedia/Refactoring-Golf/readme.md

 Refactoring Golf is a game designed to explore your IDE to see what's really possible using shortcuts and automation.

+For this exercise, you should pair up, and the person with the most experience with Rider refactoring should 'navigate' while the least experienced 'drives'

 While most refactorings can be done by mouse from the 'refactor' menu, real 'golfers' use the keyboard:
 - https://www.jetbrains.com/help/rider/Keymaps_Comparison_Mac.html#refactorings

+It's also a lot easier to communicate a key combination than menu selections in most cases...

 You will find two versions of every project:
 - ROUND_N_A